NaveenPundir123/Myntra-Clone/README.md

 # Myntra Clone
-In this i will create Myntra Clone
+In this i created clone of  myntra webpage..this clone is not exact clone